Ukraine claims a major strike on Russian airfields and thanks US for providing long-range missiles

 The weapons development piles pressure on the Kremlin as both sides look for battlefield advantages ahead of winter and what is shaping up as a protracted war of attrition.

-While some versions of the missiles can go as far as about 180 miles (300 kilometers), the official said the ones that went to Ukraine have a shorter range and carry cluster munitions, making them suitable for attacks on airfields.
+While some versions of the missiles can go as far as about 180 miles (about 300 kilometers), the ones sent to Ukraine have a shorter range and carry cluster munitions, which, when fired, open in the air, releasing hundreds of bomblets rather than a single warhead.
+According to a U.S. official, the ones delivered to Ukraine have a maximum range of a bit more than 100 miles (roughly 160 kilometers).

-The Ukrainian statement did not say how the targets were hit.
-Russian authorities did not comment on the report.
-It was not immediately possible to verify the two sides’ battlefield claims.
+The Ukrainian statement didn't say how the targets were hit.
+Russian authorities didn't comment on the report.
+It wasn't immediately possible to verify the two sides’ battlefield claims.

 The airfields, in the Luhansk and Berdyansk regions, are located behind the front line.
 The Russian military apparently thought that they were at a safe distance from Ukrainian attacks.